 We know that getting a tooth pulled can be scary, but we do not want you to be afraid to have the procedure done.
-Our specialists plenty of experience, gently pulling teeth from the mouths of both children and adults, ensuring a painless procedure with fast healing.
+Our dentists have plenty of experience, gently pulling teeth from the mouths of both children and adults, ensuring a painless and safe procedure with fast healing.

-Once your mouth is numb, our experts remove the tooth.
+Once your mouth is numb, our expert dentists will remove the affected tooth.
 All that you will feel is a little pressure as we remove the tooth and seal the socket.
 Once we are done, your mouth may feel a little numb for a few hours, but you can go about your normal routine shortly after that.

 The Risk of Dry Socket

 One common issue that patients face, though, is dry socket.
 When a blood clot does not form, the jawbone becomes exposed.
 It can be painful and risky, but our dentists know how to handle the situation right away.

-Luckily, less than 5 percent of patients experience dry socket, so it is not something that you should let get in your way should you need a tooth extraction.
-Typically, leaving the infected or affected tooth in place and avoiding the extraction poses a greater danger than the extraction itself.
+Luckily, less than five percent of patients experience dry socket, so it is not something that you should let get in your way should you need a tooth extraction.
+Typically, leaving the infected or affected tooth in place and avoiding the extraction poses a greater danger than the tooth extraction itself.

 Other Risks of Tooth Extraction

-Like any other dental procedure, there are some minimal risks you may face with tooth extraction, such as an infection or bleeding profusely.
-Our specialists know the signs to watch for, and can help you, should you experience any of these side effects.
+Like any other dental procedure, there are some minimal risks you may face with a tooth extraction, such as an infection or bleeding profusely.
+Our dentists know the signs to watch for, and we can help you, should you experience any of these side effects.